Spatial CSIT Allocation Policies for Network MIMO Channels: Introduction

 Network (or Multicell) MIMO methods, whereby multiple interfering transmitters (TXs) share user messages and allow for joint precoding, are currently considered for next generation wireless networks \cite{Gesbert2010}.
 With perfect message and channel state information (CSI) sharing, the different TXs can be seen as a unique virtual multiple-antenna array serving all receivers (RXs), in a multiple-antenna broadcast channel (BC) fashion.
 However, the sharing of the user's data symbols and the CSI to all cooperating TXs imposes huge requirements on the backhaul architecture, particularly as the number of cooperating TXs increases.

+As a consequence, there has been a large literature dealing with the joint precoding across TXs based on limited backhaul (See \cite{Marsch2008,Simeone2009,Ng2008,Shamai2011,Park2013} and references therein).
+In \cite{Ng2008}, distributed schemes based on iterative updates of the transmit coefficients were designed to avoid the requirements of explicit CSI at the TXs.
+However, this approach cannot be applied in many delay-limited scenarios as the iterations introduce significant delay.
+In \cite{Simeone2009,Park2013}, considering centralized precoding, the impact of limited backhaul links between the central node and the TXs is discussed.
+In \cite{Marsch2008,Shamai2011}, the problem of the sharing of the users data symbols is studied with the assumption of perfect CSI at all TXs.

-Consequently, the cooperation is usually limited to small \emph{cooperation clusters} inside which the TXs cooperate.
+However, when considering the imperfect sharing of CSI in distributed precoding, it is always assumed that all the TXs designing jointly the precoder have the \emph{same} CSI.
+This means that practical schemes to reduce the sharing of the CSI with distributed precoding comes down to clustering with the CSI exchange being limited to small \emph{cooperation clusters} inside which the TXs cooperate.
 The optimal way of forming these clusters has recently become an active research topic\cite{Papadogiannis2008,Papadogiannis2010,Gong2011,Giovanidis2012,Bergel2012}.
 Still, clustering leads to some fundamental limitations.
 Firstly, there is inevitably inter-cluster interference on the boundaries of the cluster and secondly, it requires the obtaining at all the TXs inside the cluster of the CSI relative to the entire cluster which means that the amount of CSI feedback required quickly increases with the number of TXs inside the cluster.
 Several works have focused on determining the optimal size of the clusters when taking into account the cost of estimating the channel elements, e.g., \cite{Huh2012,Lozano2013}.
 They suggest that TX cooperation cannot efficiently manage interference, even if the backhaul links are strong enough to form large clusters.
 The main message behind \cite{Lozano2013} is that pilot-based channel estimates incurs a substantial loss when trying to learn the channel from a large number of users within a finite coherence time interval, causing the DoF to saturate.
 We do not focus in this work on the estimation of the channel but only on the problem of uplink feedback and of CSI sharing between the TXs so that our results do not directly challenge the conclusions of \cite{Lozano2013} but are in fact complementary.
 In particular a new perspective arises from the accounting of path loss modeling (and network geometry) in the feedback requirement analysis.

 One other important element is that we do not restrict to clustering which has the aforementioned limitations but instead we allow each TX to obtain the CSI relative to any other TX or RX, with the only constraint being on the total amount of information exchanged.
 Note that the optimization of the feedback allocation in the case where the user's data symbols are \emph{not} shared between the TXs (i.e., coordinated beamforming) yields a completely different problem setting \cite{Zhang2010,Ozbek2010,Saleh2010,Ho2011,Bhagavatula2011a,Tajer2011b,Khoshnevis2012}.